poupouxios/drupal-vagrant/README.md

 ## Dependencies

-This project needs to have some essential components to start which are:
+The project needs to have some essential components to start which are:

 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 * [Vagrant](https://www.vagrantup.com/).
 Use this [Getting Started guideline](https://docs.vagrantup.com/v2/getting-started/) to familiarise yourself